Reframing the American story through the multicultural experience

 An educational community storytelling podcast series featuring conversations with Japanese Americans and beyond

 As Americans grapple with increasing tension and division, what can we learn from the past to connect with each other?
-The series illustrates generations of Japanese immigrants' experiences through intimate conversations and explores what it means to be an American today.
+The series features conversations with Japanese Americans and beyond, and explores identity, culture, and history in a multicultural society.

-Produced by an educator and students with multicultural backgrounds, it aims to empower immigrant communities and others to define their own histories and reimagine our future together.
+Produced by an educator and students with diverse backgrounds, the series aims to embrace and empower local communities with multicultural experiences to share their stories and reimagine the future together.

-Subscribe today on Apple Podcast, Spotify, and Amazon Music.
+Subscribe today on Apple Podcast, Spotify, Amazon Music, and more!

 Explore the interactive map by clicking pins.